 Back-to-back singles by Danny Clifford and Dixon gave the Bruins a pair of base runners in the second.
 A sacrifice bunt moved them over to second and third, and Israel plated the first run of the game with an RBI single to center.

 Both starters cruised through the third and Wylie drew a walk with one out in the fourth.
 After going from first to third on a base hit by Lindell, Fisher beat out the back end of a double-play attempt, which allowed Wylie to score the tying run.

 The bats went silent for both teams through the middle and late innings, as the Bruins had five base runners in the fifth through the ninth, and the Wildcats had just four in the same span.

-Things got interesting in the tenth as Justin Huckins (Jr., Bend, Ore.) came on in relief of Brandon.
+Things got interesting in the tenth as Justin Huckins (Sr., Bend, Ore.) came on in relief of Brandon.
 After hitting the first batter of the inning, Linfield’s closer retired the next three hitters in order to preserve the 1-1 score.

-Following Huckins’ lead, Keenan plunked Jordan Harlow (Sr., Baker City, Ore.) to start the bottom of the tenth, and a pair of ensuing walks loaded the bases for Wylie with one out and the game-winning run just 90 feet away.
+Following Huckins’ lead, Keenan plunked Jordan Harlow to start the bottom of the tenth, and a pair of ensuing walks loaded the bases for Wylie with one out and the game-winning run just 90 feet away.
 The NWC RBI leader hit a soft ground ball to short and, against all odds, was doubled up at first to end the inning and keep the game tied.

 The 11th and 12th were nearly identical to the 10th for the Bruins offensively, as the leadoff hitter reached, was sacrificed to second and then left stranded there by the next two hitters.